Browsing the internet is becoming more of a minefield as new, more complex and even more aggressive malicious code keeps surfacing.

 Epic privacy browser

-Based on Chromium, Epic is the perfect example of a browser that strips out every conceivable feature to maximise privacy.
-It’s rather like using a minimalist Google Chrome with the Google.
-Cookies and trackers are eliminated after each session, all searches are proxied through the firm’s own servers (which means there is no way to connect an IP address to a search), and it attempts to prioritise SSL connections wherever possible., useful for open Wi-Fi connections.
+Based on Chromium, Epic is a browser that strips out every conceivable feature to maximise privacy.
+Cookies and trackers are eliminated after each session, all searches are proxied through the firm’s own servers (which means there is no way to connect an IP address to a search), and it attempts to prioritise SSL connections wherever possible, useful for open Wi-Fi connections.
 It does not collect data about its users and comes with excellent built-in ad blocking.

 Downsides?
 Epic's one-click proxy does slightly slow browsing down, although for high-spec machines this shouldn't be an issue.